sanger replied to your post: I don’t really understand how the rating system works. What does a “1.2 rating” even mean?

 For a long time there were 3 networks and the system worked.
 Now there are hundreds all serving niche audience segments with narrowcasting, there are many paid subscriptions to which ratings numbers don’t even apply, but the metrics model remains the same.

-demiadejuyigbe asked: I don't really understand how the rating system works.
+demiadejuyigbe said: I don't really understand how the rating system works.
 What does a "1.2 rating" even mean?

 It’s actually pretty complicated and something I’ve had to go over many times.